bonni208/Business_Ethics/Business_Ethics.md

-Deontology places a strong emphasis on moral [[principles]] and duties.

-Virtue ethics encourages individuals to develop virtuous [[character]] traits.

 ### 03.02 | Why bother learning about ethical frameworks

 Before the COVID pandemic hit the world in early 2020, I used to think that all the exercises used to consider ethical frameworks were too theoretical and not realistic enough.
 I remember while earning my graduate degrees being presented with fictitious cases involving being on a life boat with just two matches, a hot dog, and 22 cotton swabs and trying to determine who was going to get to live.